abstract background image

 1. Accumulation

 The market has bottomed out, pessimism is high, but smart money begins buying undervalued assets.
 Prices are stable or slowly rising.
+A great time to revisit your investment strategy.

 2. Uptrend (Bull Market)